deltachat/securejoin/source/new.rst

 Recall that an active attacker can read, modify, and create messages that are sent via a regular channel.
-The attacker cannot observe or modify the bootstrap code that Alice sends via the second channel.
+The attacker cannot observe or modify the invite code that Alice sends via the second channel.
 We argue that such an attacker cannot break the security of the Setup Contact protocol,